mhackermsft/BlazorAIChat/readme.md

   - Specify the connection string to the Cosmos DB for MongoDB instance.
   - Specify a database name.
 This database should not already be created.

+- **Azure Document Intelligence (optional)**
+You may choose to optionally manually deploy Azure Document Intelligence for PDF text extraction instead of using the build in PDFPig components.
+Provide both the endpoint and API key of your Azure Document Intelligence instance to enable.

+- **Azure AI Search (optional future feature)**
+This feature is not enabled yet, but once it is completed this will enable the storage of knowledge in an Azure Storage Account where documents will be indexed by Azure AI Search and made available to chat.
+When enabled, this will replace the document ingestion and processing built natively in this application.
+This will be an optional capability that you can choose to enable if you want more enhanced semantic searching over knowledge.

 - **EasyAuth Configuration**:
   - If utilizing EasyAuth with Azure App Service, it is recommended to set `RequireEasyAuth` to `true` to ensure that users are fully authenticated and not recognized as guests.
+This setting is set to true by default.

 This solution has been tested with the `gpt-4o` chat model and the `text-embedding-ada-002` model.
 Other models can be integrated and tested as needed.